Posts, California

-When the California gold rush started in 1849, W. B. joined the rush to Sacramento, but he returned just as poor as when he had left.
-Between 1848 and 1850 Post worked at a shore whaling station at Point Lobos, south of the Carmel River, where Native Americans had previously lived for thousands of years.
-There were no white settlers along the coast and virtually all of the Native America Esselen people has been forced into the Mission system.
-The few that survived had long since filtered into the local ranches as ranch hands.
-He worked aboard a whaling ship for six months.
+History

 Post family

-After returning to the Monterey area, W.B. found work in upper Carmel Valley at the ranch of James Meadows.
-Meadows had married Loretta Onesimo, one of the last Rumsen Ohlone and native speakers of the Ohlone language.
-W.B. met Loretta's sister Anselma and they were married in 1850.
+After returning to the Monterey area, William Brainard (W.B.)
+Post found work in upper Carmel Valley at the ranch of James Meadows.
+Meadows had married Loretta Onesimo, one of the last native speakers of the Rumsen language.
+Post met Loretta's sister Anselma, and they were married in 1850.
 Post earned a reputation as a skilled bear and deer hunter in the Big Sur region and he traded in hides and buckskin.
 This work drew him north to the Elkhorn Slough on Monterey Bay where Capt.
-Charles Moss was establishing a landing and wharf to handle the emerging grain trade in the Salinas Valley in the early l860's.
-W.B. opened one of the first grain warehouses along the coast at Moss Landing.
+Charles Moss was establishing a landing and wharf to handle the emerging grain trade in the Salinas Valley in the early 1860s.
+Post opened one of the first grain warehouses along the coast at Moss Landing.
 Flat bottom boats brought grain from all over the Salinas Valley to the Slough and unloaded at Post’s warehouse.
-W.B. was as agent for the steamship company of Goodall, Nelson and Perkins.
+Post was as agent for the steamship company of Goodall, Nelson and Perkins.
 The success of the shipping point stimulated the growth of Castroville, one of Monterey County's first municipalities, which served to support Moss Landing commerce.